Wide band power detector to control microwave

 Two analog outputs (one for each channel) giving an

-...
 5V for the total detector dynamic.
-They can drive analog meter or external
+They can drive analog meter or external XY

 The RS232 port can also be used for automatic measurement